Daandelange/k3-translations/.github/README.md

 ## Alternatives / Similar
 - If you need to sync specific fields between languages, there's the [kirby3-language-sync](https://github.com/sietseveenman/kirby3-language-sync) plugin.
+- To get an overview of your pages' translation status in the panel, you can use [k3-translation-status](https://github.com/doldenroller/k3-translation-status).

 ## Credits